AmberSimons1/psy1903/outside-resources/week3.md

 ## AI Prompts

-- Why does this statment come out to be true "console.log(20 > 15 < 15)"
+- "Why does this statment come out to be true "console.log(20 > 15 < 15)""

 ## Outside sites